 Finally, many traditional commercial flight sims often cost more than the plane itself.
 VR based simulators cost a fraction comparatively, while being compellingly immersive, giving them a decisive cost to benefit advantage.

-The US Occupational Safety and Health Administration is recognizing that VR based forklift training and certification can assist operators to get a better idea of how to run a forklift properly.
-Unimersiv’s VR Forklift simulator and the VR Excavator Trainer can help your operators gain the knowledge and confidence needed to operate heavy machinery properly and without incident.
+The US Occupational Safety and Health Administration is recognizing that VR forklift training and certification can assist operators to get a better idea of how to run a forklift properly.
+Unimersiv’s VR Forklift training program and the VR Excavator Trainer can help your operators gain the knowledge and confidence needed to operate heavy machinery properly and without incident.

-The high stress environment that soldiers operate in demands that they be given the best training possible.
-A little known fact is that the military has been using off the shelf video games as training tools since the 1980s.
+The high-stress environment that soldiers operate in demands that they are given the best training possible.
+A little-known fact is that the military has been using off the shelf video games as training tools since the 1980s.

 For instance, the US marines used a modified version of Doom 2 to teach basic combat tactics to new recruits.
 The game America’s Army that came out in 2002 was used as a training and recruitment tool by the US military, too.

 With VR technology becoming more prevalent, the military is poised to take this idea even further and train their operators through highly realistic simulations.
-Everything from armoured warfare, to parachute drops and even battlefield tactics can be taught thru VR.
+Everything from armored warfare, to parachute drops and even battlefield tactics, can be taught thru VR.

 As training (and the cost of implementing it) is a relevant theme that touches every industry, it stands to reason that VR has the potential to revolutionize how we learn for the better.
 Think about it, how awesome would it be if you could teach your team to work on heavy machinery so accurately that they can walk into the facility with complete confidence and perfected skills right of the bat?

 Given that the cost of VR hardware and software is constantly falling, we wager that industrial training in VR will become a driving force for change and innovation.
 The future belongs to companies that realize the opportunity and take action today.